PostHog/posthog.com/contents/docs/developing-locally.md

 ## Using virtualenv

 1. Make sure you have Python 3.8 installed `python3 --version`. [pyenv](https://github.com/pyenv/pyenv) is recommended to manage multiple Python versions and make sure you don't use the system version.
 2. Make sure you have [Redis installed](https://redis.io/download) and running.
-Use version 5.0.9 to match production.
+We recommend using version 5 or higher.

     ```bash
     # macOS (Homebrew)
     brew install redis && brew services start redis
     ```

 3. Make sure you have [PostgreSQL installed](https://www.postgresql.org/download/) and running.
-Use version 11.9 to match production.
+We recommend using version 11 or higher.
 You may also try [Postgres.app](https://postgresapp.com/), but remember to follow the instructions to add `psql` to your `$PATH` if you do.

     ```bash
     # macOS (Homebrew)